dillon-amaya/bottom_marine_heatwave/README.md

 Additional data required to run the "master" are also included in the zip file.
 This data includes: <br />

 bta_daily_decorr_timescale_lme.mat  -  Decorrelation timescale of daily mean bottom temperature anomalies in each LME.
-Calculated using the script                                                 bhw_glorys_figure_shw_decay_rate.m included in the zip file<br />
+Calculated using the script                                                bhw_glorys_figure_shw_decay_rate.m included in the zip file. <br />
+ssta_daily_decorr_timescale_lme.mat -  Same as before, but for sea surface temperature anomalies. lme_lat.mat & lme_lon.mat.          -  The lat/lon coordinates of the LME shape files
+lme_mask2.mat                       -  Masks outlining the different LMEs on the GLORYS grid